The Risks of Using ChatGPT in the Workplace

 Depending on what you use it for and how you use it, using LLMs in the workplace may involve sharing sensitive or confidential information with an external service provider.
 So if you use ChatGPT, your prompt and all its details will be visible to OpenAI.
 The LLM you use will store your query and use it for further development.

+From a cybersecurity perspective, this raises concerns.
 If your employees use an LLM for work-related tasks and cybercriminals start targeting it, your company data could be at risk of getting leaked or made public.
-Because of these security and privacy risks, major companies like Apple, Samsung, JPMorgan, Bank of America, and Citigroup have
+Because of these security and privacy risks, major companies like Apple, Samsung, JPMorgan, Bank of America, and Citigroup have banned ChatGPT in the workplace to protect confidential information.

-National Cyber Security Centre (NCSC) recommends thoroughly understanding your LLM’s terms of use and privacy policy before adding sensitive questions or prompts or allowing your team to use it in the workplace.
+The UK’s National Cyber Security Centre (NCSC) recommends thoroughly understanding your LLM’s terms of use and privacy policy before adding sensitive questions or prompts or allowing your team to use it in the workplace.

 Read More: